AirplaneGobrr-Trash/.github/profile/README.md

   - This is used to run all projects

 - `192.168.4.76` - Rasberry pi B3
-  - Used as a file server and assests for projects
+  - Used as a file server and assets for projects

 - `192.168.4.100` - Ubuntu VM